blueOkiris/man-droid/README.md

  - Download from git

- - Build with make after installing dependencies
+ - Dependencies:

- - SDL2_mixer is required for speech synthesis: `libsdl2-dev libsdl2-mixer-dev`
+   + SDL2_mixer is required for speech synthesis: `libsdl2-dev libsdl2-mixer-dev`

- - The Python pip library `SpeechRecognition` is required for speech recognition.
+   + The Python pip library `SpeechRecognition` is required for speech recognition.
 It relies on: `python3-pyaudio`

- - The python speech recognition library is called in C++ using pybind: `pybind11-dev`
+   + The python speech recognition library is called in C++ using pybind: `pybind11-dev`

+ - Build with make

+ - Install system service for running at start

 ## User Instructions